phamthanhtrang2710-collab/Secure-Multi-Site-Web-Hosting-Infrastructure/README.md

 # Secure Multi-Site Web Hosting Infrastructure
-In this project, I will focus on building a secure multi-site web hosting environment using the LAMP stack on a virtualized Linux system, deploying WordPress websites with Apache VirtualHosts, configuring HTTPS with SSL, and managing the database with appropriate access permissions.
+In this project, I will build a secure multi-website hosting system on an Ubuntu server.
+The system uses Apache VirtualHosts to deploy and operate two independent WordPress websites, mine.com and minephp.com, each configured with a MariaDB database and a separate database account to ensure security and efficient management.
+Besides, SSL/TLS will be implemented to enable HTTPS, encrypting data transmitted between users and the server, thus enhancing system security.
 # Architecture
 WebServer: